 In August 2018, we entered into a License Agreement with Penn and CHOP which was amended and restated in July 2019, and further amended in May 2020 and October 2021, or the License Agreement, pursuant to which we were granted licenses to certain patent rights for the research and development of products, as well as an exclusive license under those same patent rights to make, use, sell and import such products, in the autoimmune disease and alloimmune response subfields, in each case, for the treatment of humans.
-In January 2021 and as amended in August 2022, we entered into an agreement with WuXi to serve as an additional cell processing manufacturing partner for our MusCAARTesTM trial, and have since completed enabling engineering and patient production runs.
-In August 2023, we entered into an agreement with WuXi to serve as one of our manufacturing partners for the global clinical development of CABA-201 in multiple indications, including potential late-stage clinical trials and commercial readiness activities for CABA-201, and have completed engineering runs.
+In January 2021 and as amended in August 2022, we entered into an agreement with Minaris Advanced Therapies to serve as an additional cell processing manufacturing partner for our MusCAARTesTM trial, and have since completed enabling engineering and patient production runs.
+In August 2023, as amended in August 2024, we entered into an agreement with Minaris Advanced Therapies to serve as one of our manufacturing partners for the global clinical development of rese-cel in multiple indications, including potential late-stage clinical trials and commercial readiness activities for rese-cel.
 In October 2022, we entered into the IASO Agreement, pursuant to which we were granted worldwide license under certain intellectual property to develop, manufacture, commercialize and otherwise exploit T cell products directed to CD19 for the purpose of diagnosis, prevention or treatment of an autoimmune or alloimmune indication in humans.